fangzhihan314/Densenet_multi_gpu_tfrecords/README.md

 # Densenet_multi_pgu_tfrecords
 Densenet in this reposite, is based on the code at "https://github.com/LaurentMazare/deep-models/tree/master/densenet" by LaurentMazare, using tfrecords format data and either single cpu or multiple gpus if possible.

+## Differences
-## Some differents when compared with the design in the original paper (https://arxiv.org/abs/1608.06993)
+Some differences when compared with the design in the original paper (https://arxiv.org/abs/1608.06993):
-The number of layers in each block has been set to 6 or 12 for small memory.
+- The number of layers in each block has been set to 6 or 12 for small memory.

 ## Dataset